 There has been considerable debate about the benefits and harms of early diagnosis of prostate cancer, with much of the discussion focused around the use of PSA.
 Evidence suggests survival is closely related to stage at diagnosis, with 100% five year survival in patients diagnosed with the earliest stage disease compared to less than 33% five year survival if diagnosed at the latest stage (1).
 This suggests that early diagnosis of prostate cancer is important.
 Certainly once a patient is symptomatic, there seems to be little benefit in delaying the diagnosis.

-Asymptomatic screening using PSA is undertaken, and accepted in some countries, including the US, however a large systematic review suggested that asymptomatic screening for prostate cancer does not reduce mortality (2)(3).
+Asymptomatic screening using PSA is undertaken, and accepted in some countries, including the US, however the U.S. Preventative Services Task Force recommend a discussion on the potential benefits and harms of PSA screening, stating that screening offers a “small potential benefit of reducing the chance of dying of prostate cancer” but also highlighting that “many men will experience potential harms of screening” (3).
 In the UK, screening is not recommended routinely, instead Public Health England runs a ‘prostate cancer risk management program’ in which patients who are concerned about prostate cancer are able to have a PSA test after a discussion with a GP on the benefits and harms of the test in order to make an informed choice (4).
-As a result most prostate cancers in the UK are identified when patients present to general practice with a symptom suspicious of prostate cancer (5, 6).
+As a result most prostate cancers in the UK are identified when patients present to general practice with a symptom suspicious of prostate cancer such as nocturia or urinary frequency.
+It is also worth noting however that there is a diagnostic challenge as both urinary tract infections and benign prostatic hypertrophy often present in similar ways and are much more common diagnoses.
+(5, 6).

 The National Institute for Health and Care Excellence (NICE) has recently updated the guidance on recognition and referral of suspected cancer in the UK (7).
 The latest NICE guidelines give recommendations on the recognition and referral of prostate cancer.
 The guidelines for prostate cancer are shown in box 1.
 These guidelines state patients should be referred urgently if the prostate feels malignant on digital rectal examination and recommends performing digital rectal examination (DRE) on patients presenting with any lower urinary tract symptoms including nocturia, urinary frequency, hesitancy, urgency or retention (7).
-(8)However, the evidence base for DRE in symptomatic patients is poor, with NICE guidelines documenting only one case control study by Hamilton et al (5).
+A recommendation supported by Walsh et al who reviewed DREs undertaken in primary care and urology clinics for the diagnosis of prostate cancer and concluded that DRE is a key part of the assessment (8).
+However, the evidence base for DRE in symptomatic patients is poor, with NICE guidelines documenting only one case control study by Hamilton et al (5).
 As a result it is not known if DRE performed in primary care is an accurate method of detecting prostate cancer, or what the risk of prostate cancer is, if the general practitioner deems the prostate to be malignant on examination.

 Methods